nicodesh/GDPR-Module/README.md

-# Cookie Level for GDPR Module
+# Cookie Level Consent Manager

 This module makes your life easier to be GDPR compliant about the Cookie Privacy Policy.